A coffee bar run with passion and professionalism in an unexpected location: a late-nineteenth-century gents’ toilet.

 Looking for another caffeine fix?
 Find more coffee shops in the capital

-Runner up Best Coffee Shop in London 2013 and widely publicised across the world, featuring in numerous newspapers, radio shows, national & international TV news, blogs and magazines.
+We were runner up as the Best Coffee Shop in London 2013 and widely publicised across the world, featuring in numerous newspapers, radio shows, national and international TV news, blogs and magazines.

-Our small organic milk producer Ivy House Farm, in Somerset, have 120 Jersey cows, rear all their own calves and grow the feed for their cattle.
+Our small organic milk producer Ivy House Farm, in Somerset, have 120 Jersey cows, they rear all their own calves and grow the feed for their cattle.
 Knowing that our milk has come from a farming family who care for their animals, we thought it was worth paying that little bit more for.